Aman-2001-AA/website.github.io/Final Website/README.txt

-Dimension by Aman Anand
+Demo Website created by Aman Anand as a part of ASE Project.
-html5up.net | @ajlkn

 Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.